 The Company purchases and sells primarily in U.S. dollars.
 The Company sells in foreign currency (primarily Euros) to a limited number of customers and as such incurs some foreign currency risk.
-At any given time, approximately 5 to 10 percent of the Company's accounts receivable are denominated in currencies other than U.S. dollars.
+Generally, approximately 5 to 10 percent of the Company's accounts receivable are denominated in currencies other than U.S. dollars.
+However, at October 31, 2006, approximately 14 percent of the Company's accounts receivable were denominated in currencies other than U.S. dollars.
 At present, the Company does not purchase forward contracts as hedging instruments, but could do so as circumstances warrant.